runeimp/chronus/README.md

 Chronus
 =======

-Go package and command line tool
+Go package and command line tool to help with time